-All consultations begin with you prioritizing the 9 main areas of your life.
-To aid you in this, Feng Shui employs a template called a “Bagua”.
+All consultations begin with prioritizing the 9 main areas of your life.
+To aid you in this, we employ a template called a “Bagua”.
 Each of the 9 sections is called a “gua”, and the whole thing is called “The Bagua”.

-The picture below is a stylized version, to give people an idea of the meaning of each area.
+Below is a stylized version, to give an idea of the meaning of each area.

-The Bagua (Chinese: ??; pinyin: b? guà; Wade-Giles: pa kua; literally “eight symbols”) are eight diagrams used in several Chinese doctrines to represent a range of interrelated concepts.
+The Bagua (Also pa kua; literally “eight symbols”) are eight diagrams used in several Chinese doctrines to represent a range of interrelated concepts.
 Each consists of three lines, each either “broken” or “unbroken,” representing a yin line or a yang line, respectively.

 Due to their tripartite structure, they are often referred to as “trigrams” in English.